The Longing: Reception

 Reception of the game was largely positive.
 On the review aggregate website Metacritic, the PC and Switch versions received generally favorable reviews.
 Some critics praised The Longing's experimental premise.
 Adventure Gamers recommended it to players who liked unusual gameplay, or enjoyed video games as an art form.
 PC Gamer in Swedish called it a "fascinating experiment" with plenty of atmosphere.
 The Washington Post said that it demonstrated the potential of what video games could do.

 The slow-paced gameplay divided reviewers.
 The Washington Post praised the slowness for allowing the player's mind to wander, comparing it to the works of filmmaker Béla Tarr.
 Similarly, Hardcore Gamer said that the appeal of the Shade helped pass the time, and eased the player into the pacing naturally.
 On the other hand, many critics thought that players would become impatient while playing, and the sedate pacing would not be for everyone.
-Nintendo Life shared in this opinion, and although the reviewer liked its reflection on loneliness, he criticized the wait times as tedious.
+Nintendo Life shared this opinion, and although the reviewer liked its reflection on loneliness, he criticized the wait times as tedious.
 Other critics enjoyed caring for the Shade, and positively compared the protagonist to the Tamagotchi virtual pet.

 The Longing's artistic direction was subject to significant commentary.
 Journalists variously described the game's atmosphere as "gloomy", "lonely" and "eerie".
 The visuals were highlighted as a strength.
 Nintendo World Report felt that the caves were well-drawn and distinct.
 4Players and Der Spiegel compared the art to that of German cartoonist Walter Moers.
 In a more critical review, Nintendo Life commended the art and sounds for their boldness, but found the atmosphere to be dull and uninteresting.
 The soundtrack also received praise from critics.
 Adventure Gamers appreciated the music for representing a medley of emotions, feeling that the songs expressed the Shade's small size in such a large subterranean kingdom.
 The Games Machine similarly felt that the sound effectively blended the movement of the Shade with the overall atmosphere.

 Due to the release during the COVID-19 pandemic, commentators frequently compared the game experience to life under quarantine.
 GamesRadar+ likened The Longing to experiencing a COVID-19 lockdown, saying it "best sums up life in the 2020 pandemic".
 Adventure Gamers suggested that the game's release during the lockdown made the theme of loneliness more relevant, thus enhancing the game's appeal.
 Wired wrote that the Shade felt alive in a magical way, and that The Longing best captured "2020's sad and surreal lockdown energy".
-The reviewer also felt that the game acted as a refuge from the attention economy that commercial games oriented themselves around.
+The reviewer also felt that the game acted as a refuge from the attention economy that commercial games orient themselves around.

-The Longing won the "Best Debut" award at the 2020 Deutscher Computerspielpreis and was nominated for the Nuovo Award at the 2020 Independent Games Festival.
+The Longing won the "Best Debut" award at the 2020 Deutscher Computerspielpreis and was a finalist for the Nuovo Award at the 2020 Independent Games Festival.